|Price||$4.99/mo; 500 GB|

 Hands-on testing for the pCloud review

-For this pCloud review, I tested the free trial version of pCloud desktop client on systems running Microsoft Windows 10 Home (version 1909) and Ubuntu 18.04.
+For this pCloud review, I tested the free trial version of pCloud desktop client on systems running Microsoft Windows 10 Pro (version 2004) and Ubuntu 20.10.
 I tested the Android app on a Samsung Galaxy S9+.

 Installing the pCloud desktop client on both the Windows and Ubuntu machines wasn’t hard.
 However, if you are a beginner, you might find it confusing.
 Let me explain…